crlegend4ry/ros2_fundamental_concepts/README.md

 ## Objectives
-To test understanding of ROS2 fundamental concepts such as “Publisher”, “Subscriber”, “Interface”, “Service”, and “Action” through the simulation software and implementation.
+To test understanding of ROS2 fundamental concepts such as "Publisher", "Subscriber", "Interface", "Service", and "Action" through the simulation software and implementation.

 ## Instructions